-Sir Chris Hoy MBE is GB’s most successful Olympic athlete of all time, with six gold medals and one silver.
+Sir Chris Hoy MBE is one of Great Britain’s most successful Olympic athletes of all time, with six gold medals and one silver.

 Chris won his first Olympic gold medal in Athens 2004 in the Kilo – an event that was dropped from the programme for Beijing 2008.
 Chris took this in his stride and switched his focus to three other track sprint events – the Keirin, Sprint and Team Sprint.
 He went on to win a gold medal in all three at the Beijing Olympics, cementing his name in the history books.